crowbar/crowbar-core/crowbar_framework/doc/Cisco-UCS-install-guide.md

 * Click the UCS tab.
 The settings screen will be opened where the following information needs to be entered.
     * URL - this should have the form of: http://ucsmanagerhost/nuova
-    * Username & Password - credentials configured in the UCS Manager that have access to the `susecloud` templates and are able to create service profiles in the root and associate them with physical hardware.
+    * Username & Password - credentials from the administrator account described above.

 ## Usage